seifsg/seifsg.github.io/README.md

 This repository is of a personal website of a developer.
 It gives the visitor/reader a quick view on the life of a friendly soul who's trying to leave a mark in the world.

+**Hint:** I'm not much of a designer but I tried my best.
+If you are a designer, I'm open to suggestions :)

 ## Features

 This website is mainly composed of: